CHTC/templates-GPUs/vllm_batch_inference/README.md

 3. **Why not use the official `vllm` container?**

-    The official container's entrypoint is set to the API server.
-I need to change the Docker entrypoint to `bash`.
+    The [official container's](https://hub.docker.com/r/vllm/vllm-openai/tags) entrypoint is set to the API server.
+I need to change the container entrypoint to `bash`.
 There may be a way to modify it in the submit file, but I'm unsure how.
 Please let me know if you have any insights.

 ## About the Author